 FIGURE 9-2.
-Spare Sonic Wicks Kit contents
+CSAT3 Sonic Wick Spares Kit contents

-9.2.2 Gas analyzer wicks
+9.2.2 Gas Analyzer Wicks

 IRGASON gas analyzer windows are polished and slanted at an angle to prevent water from collecting on their surfaces.
 However, due to increased surface tension at the interface with the snout, water can pool at the edges and partially block the optical path and attenuate the signal.
 To minimize the occurrence of such events and the resulting data loss, consider using wicks.
-(Wicks are available as listed in Table 9-1 (p.
-36).)
 The weave of the wick fabric promotes capillary action that wicks the water away from the edge of the windows.
 The seam and the straight edge of the wicks are permeated with a rubberized compound to prevent them from shifting during operation.